Apple and Google work together to help track coronavirus

 Companies will release interfaces in May based on existing public health apps that can run on iOS or Android systems, followed by a more complete platform in the coming months, which users will be able to connect to.

+A smartphone user who tests positive for coronavirus can enter their result in an application from a public health authority, which will feed an anonymous “identification tag” according to to an explanation from Google.
+This identifier will then be exchanged anonymously with anyone in contact with the user who has also activated the service.

+Users then upload their ID records to the cloud, after which they will receive a notification if they have been exposed to someone who has tested positive for the virus.

-Authorities around the world have identified contact tracing as one of the key solutions to stop the rapid spread of coronavirus, with several governments around the world, including Israel, Thailand and Hong Kong, using technology to track exposure and apply quarantines.
+Authorities around the world have identified contact tracing as one of the key solutions to stop the rapid spread of the coronavirus, with multiple governments around the world, including Israel, Thailand and Hong Kong, using the technology to monitor exposure and apply quarantines.

-The U.S. government has turned to Silicon Valley for solutions, with Facebook and Google confirming last month that they are studying the use of cellphone location data to help track the spread of the virus.
-Some companies have also used location technology to identify spring breakers that have flouted Florida social distancing warnings.
-The state of North Dakota has launched its own platform – designed by the developers of a popular bison tracking app – to allow contact tracing.
+The US government has turned to Silicon Valley to find solutions, Facebook ((FB) and Google ((GOOGL) confirming last month that they were studying the use of cell phone location data to help track the spread of the virus.
+Some companies have also used location technology to track spring breakers that Social distancing warnings flouted in Florida.
+The State of North Dakota launched their own platform – designed by the developers of a popular bison tracking application – to allow contact tracking.

-Apple and Google, fierce rivals of the two most popular mobile operating systems in the world, said that privacy would be at the heart of their contact tracing efforts.
+Apple ((AAPL) and Google, fierce rivals to the world’s two most popular mobile operating systems, said privacy will be at the heart of their contact tracing efforts.
+Users will need to give their explicit consent for the platform to work, and no information that can be used to identify individual users will be collected, they added.

 “Confidentiality, transparency and consent are of the utmost importance in this effort,” the companies said in their statement.
 “We will openly publish information about our work for others to analyze.”